Ann Wilson And Sister Nancy Still Have Heart, After Family Assault

-Heart has always been about family and sisters Ann and Nancy Wilson have always involved their own families in their band’s music from creation to concert.
+Heart has always been about family, and sisters Ann and Nancy Wilson have always involved their own families in their band’s music from creation to concert.
 Until recently, that has always been a benefit to Heart as a whole, but one violent moment may have forever tarnished the Heart reputation and may also have long-running consequences.
 In response to the drama that has been fueled by the incident, both Nancy and Ann Wilson are opening up about what this means for their families and for the future of Heart.

 A Heart Concert Goes Terribly Wrong